 Trucking Roads and Routes in the 1950s

 It wasn’t until the construction of the Interstate Highway System that roads across the country were more stable and reliable.
-The Federal-Aid Highway Act of 1956 paved the way for the construction of a 41,000-mile network of interstate highways, which allowed more state-to-state transportation.
+The Federal-Aid Highway Act of 1956 paved the way for the construction of a 41,000-mile network of interstate highways.
+This allowed more state-to-state transportation.
 There weren’t nearly as many highways and routes across the U.S. as there are today, with only a handful of major routes between cities.
-Check out this old map of routes to see where a driver 70 years ago might be headed, and compare that to one of today’s routes maps.
+Check out this old map of routes to see where a driver 70 years ago might be headed.
+Compare that to one of today’s route maps.
 We’ve definitely come a long way.

 Today, the average truck driver can drive anywhere from 300 miles to upwards of 600 miles in a day.
 Truckers haul everything from gasoline to gallons of milk, medical and auto supplies, livestock, liquids and more.
 Some of truckers’ favorite routes are to and from Florida or traversing west to California.